01mf02/jq-lang-spec/spec.typ

 by specifying the outcome of the execution of a jq program.
 A large part of this was dedicated to the evaluation of updates:
 In particular, we showed a new approach to evaluate updates.
-This approach, unlike the previous approach implemented in jq, does not depend on separating path building and updating, but interweaves them.
+This approach, unlike the approach implemented in jq, does not depend on separating path building and updating, but interweaves them.
 This allows update operations to cleanly handle multiple output values in cases where this was not possible before.